Defibrillator Site Assessment Form

 Site assessor: Date:

-The information about your site is vital when determining what AED to opt for, how many and where it should be stored.
+To help determine what AED to opt for, you should consider your site and who the defibrillator will be most likely used on.
+Assess the size of your site to decide how many AED’s are adequate and where they can be safely stored and easily accessed.
 Whether this is in an office, school, building site or warehouse, recording your site information can help decide the best route forward.

 Number of full time employees: